mu-ni/memo/bq/14principles.md

 - tell me about a time when you are wrong
-  Actually, I didn't make serious mistake in my work, But I have learned some lessons S - just want to fix the specific bug asap, old bugs appear again and again T - avoid already fixed bugs happening again
+  Actually, I didn't make serious mistake in my work, But I have learned some lessons S - just want to fix the specific bug asap, old bugs appear again and again
+      hard to fix a bug without introduce new bugs
+  T - avoid already fixed bugs happening again
   A - UT, every function should have its own ut before merge to the main branch R - With complete UT, fix a bug, don't afraid at all.
 UT give us enough confidence

-  some years ago.
-I haven't realized the importance of testing.(united tests) the result is, when I fix a but and merge the PR, another bug will be found soon At that moment, it is hard to fix a bug without introduce new bugs It is the biggest lesson I've learned during my previous work.
-  After that, no matter how urgent the deadline is, I must write unit tests before the PR I will never allow this to happen again
+      biggest lesson I've learned during my previous work

 - tell me about a time when you had to work with incomplete data or information
 - Tell me about a time where you overcame an obstacle and delivered results.
+- Obstacles met during a project
+  S - hard to develop AI application, don't know how to start T - make ML workflow more simple for developers
+  A - totally new to it, not enough info about it
+      kaggle dataset, join competition
-- Obstacles met during a project research project, kaggle dataset, focus on the workflow how to make ML workflow more simple for developers totally new to it, not too much information about field combine my research result with my current project don't need to care about the details, just focus on their own business logic
+  R - use research result in my current project, with clear workflow, easy to develop
+      don't need to care about the details, just focus on their own business logic

 5. Learn and Be Curious（保持学习，提升自己，对新事物好奇，乐于探索）
 Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.
-- How do you find the time to stay inspired, acquire new knowledge, innovate in your work? innovation is a part of my work, IEG- innovating engineering group logical regression/random forest async call, completableFuture(jdk8) infoQ, blogs redis
+- How do you find the time to stay inspired, acquire new knowledge, innovate in your work?
+  S - innovation is a part of my work, IEG- innovating engineering group A - logical regression/random forest
+      async call, completableFuture(jdk8)
+      redis
       CICD embeded with gitlab
       high quality/performance code

 6. Hire and Develop the Best（善于发现人才，指导他人）
 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.
 - Tell me about a time when you mentored/coached someone.
-  We have one fresh-graduate colleague in our team, I am his mentor Firstly, his code is just like demo code, not production. workable but variable names are very poor, and no UT for his functions code review for every function & recommand some useful plugins for him, lombok Now his code looks better
+  S - one fresh-graduate colleague in our team, I am his mentor
+      code quality is not good enough, demo ok, not production. variable naming, all codes in same function, no UT A - code review & recommand some useful plugins for him, lombok R - his code looks better now

 - Sometimes when teammates are not "qualified"
 - Tell me about a time when you had to deal with a poor performer on your team.